Punk-Hangout-LLC/.github/README.md

-# Building the next thing you will fall in love with.
+# Repository for GitHub organizations' front page

+Any changes to the front page are to be done in the `profile/README.md` file.